soto-project/soto-cognito-authentication-kit/README.md

 As an alternative you can use the `signUp` function which takes a `username` and `password`.
 This will send a confirmation email to the user which includes a confirmation code.
 You then call `confirmSignUp` with this confirmation code.
 For this path to be available you need to have the 'Allow users to sign themselves up' flag set in your user pool.

-## Authenticating with a username and a password
+## Authenticating with username and password
 Once your user is created and confirmed in the signUp case.
 The following will generate JWT authentication tokens from a username and password.
 This function requires a `CognitoIdentityProvider` setup with AWS credentials, unless you pass the `requireAuthenticatedClient` parameter set to `false`.
 ```
 let response = authenticatable.authenticate(